 The 30-year-old Spaniard has made 110 Premier League appearances for the Blues scoring just 20 goals - having produced more than that in his first season at Liverpool before tallying 65 goals in 102 appearances.

 |9/4||Chelsea are 9/4 with Bet365 to win the title next season|

 In his time at Chelsea, though, Torres has been brought on as a substitute on 38 occasions, while he only started on the bench in his stint at Anfield 11 times.

-Torres said changing coaches had not helped his personal fortunes, with the Spaniard under his fifth boss at Stamford Bridge, after playing for Carlo Ancelotti, Andre Villas-Boas, Roberto Di Matteo, Rafa Benitez and current incumbent Jose Mourinho.
+Torres said changing coaches had not helped his personal fortunes, with the Spaniard under his fifth boss at Stamford Bridge, including Carlo Ancelotti, Andre Villas-Boas, Roberto Di Matteo, Rafa Benitez and incumbent Jose Mourinho.

 "I started to get to know the bench.
 I reassured myself by saying things would soon change," he told French magazine So Foot.